NServiceBus support using interfaces as messages types.

-One advantage of using interfaces to define messages instead of classes is that "multiple inheritance" is supported; i.e., one message can extend multiple other messages.
+Using interfaces to means "multiple inheritance" is supported; i.e., one message can extend multiple other messages.
 This is useful for solving certain "message evolution" scenarios.

 EnteredStateX.
 When the system gets into state Y, it publishes the message

 EnteredStateY.
 (For more information on how to publish a message, see below.)

 In the next version of the system, add a new state Z, which represents the co-existence of both X and Y states.
 This can be achieved by defining a message

 EnteredStateZ which would inherits both